blakeshall/CS405-Project-1/README.md

 created by Rails and the database: Service\_id which is used by the database as the primary key, created\_at and updated\_at timestamps.

+*NOTE:* I chose to not have any tables dropped.
+This is because if you drop a service it will no longer appear on the reports.
+If it's a one time bill it will not be charged again so it stays in the database for reporting purposes.
+In case of reoccuring charges there is the option to deactivate it, because dropping it would remove it from the year to date and monthly reports.

-In addition to services it allso tracks payments for each services.
+In addition to services it also tracks payments for each services.
 Payments are comprised of:

 -  Amount: The amount paid for the service